abhiram-karanth-core/turbo-query/README.md

 The shard pipeline — BM25, mmap vector reads, parallel fan-out, hybrid rerank — is not the bottleneck.
 All 4 shards respond within ~5–10ms under load.

+The Linux page cache warms at the BM25 retrieval level, not the semantic level.
+Lexically similar queries like "microsoft" → "microsoft stocks" return overlapping docIDs from BM25, so their vector pages are already warm in the page cache — effectively free RAM reads.
+Semantically similar but lexically different queries like "microsoft" → "bill gates company" return entirely different docIDs from BM25, causing cold page faults despite being conceptually identical.
+Page cache locality follows lexical similarity, not semantic similarity — an inherent tradeoff of BM25-first hybrid retrieval.
 ---

 ## Querying the API